-The adopted budget and final financial statutory basis results for Fiscal Year 2019, the adopted budget and estimated financial budget (as of December 31, 2019) for Fiscal Year 2020, and the adopted budget for Fiscal Year 2021 are included as Appendix II-E. A summary of appropriated General Fund expenditures for Fiscal Years 2020 and 2021 is set forth below.
+The adopted budget and final financial statutory basis results for Fiscal Year 2019 and Fiscal Year 2020 and the adopted budget for Fiscal Year 2021 are included as Appendix II-E. A summary of appropriated General Fund expenditures for Fiscal Years 2020 and 2021 is set forth below.